 Finally, we have bonuses.
 On occasion, facilities and staffing agencies will offer bonuses to incentivize candidates to fill contract needs.
 These bonuses fall into three main categories: Sign-on, completion, and referral.
 It’s pretty rare for a facility to offer a sign-on bonus for a travel contract.
 These types of bonuses are often reserved for rare crisis situations or for permanent staff.
 Instead, facilities will offer completion bonuses that are paid after the length of your contract if you’ve satisfied all stipulations, such as not calling out of any shifts and being on time.
 Agencies can also offer sign-on and completion bonuses outside of what the facility is offering, but it usually gets factored into your rate of pay over the course of the contract, which effectively lowers your weekly net take-home pay.
 It’s important to recognize where the bonuses are coming from to decide if you’re getting the best deal.

 For some passive income, take advantage of your agency’s referral bonus program if they have one.
 The amount of the bonus will vary from agency to agency depending on numerous factors, but if you’re a Rock Star, and know of other Rock Stars, you can certainly boost your pocketbook substantially here.

 Now that you have the info, let’s start beefing up that bank account.
-If you’re ready to begin your travel nursing adventures, and make the most of what’s out there, so are we!
-Fill out a quick application below to connect with one of our Rock Star Talent Scouts.
+If you’re ready to begin your travel nursing adventures and make the most of what’s out there, so are we!
+Fill out a quick application below to connect with one of our Rock Star Axis Recruiters.
 They’re willing and eagerly waiting to go over our most competitive weekly pay packages!